dmorgan-github/Pdv/README.md

 ,      - can be used as visual separator to help readability
 ```

-## Examples
+## Example

-Here is a somewhat convoluted example of the syntax.
+Here is a somewhat convoluted example.
 But it should be apparent that operators can be combined in interesting ways to create complex sequences which would be cumbersome to create with the usual Pattern classes.

 ```
 ~p = Pbind(\degree, Pdv.parse("0 <1?4 2?8> [7 6 5 4]$ {3 [4 5]# <6 8>}")).asStream;